Femtosecond reduction of atomic scattering factors triggered by intense x-ray pulse

 We compared the diffraction intensities for high and low x-ray intensity conditions as follows.
 First, we measured 300 successive single-shot diffraction images at the fixed sample position with the 1.5-mm Si attenuator.
-The x-ray peak intensity and fluence at the sample were $\sim2.1\times 10^{16}$ W/cm$^2$ and $\sim1.3\times 10^{2}$ J/cm$^2$, respectively, and the x-ray dose was much lower than the predicted damage threshold \cite{Medvedev2015, MedvedevPRB2019}.
+The x-ray peak intensity and fluence at the sample were $\sim2.1\times 10^{16}$ W/cm$^2$ and $\sim1.3\times 10^{2}$ J/cm$^2$, respectively.
+Given that electron cascade size for an 11.5 keV photoelectron is $\sim 1$ $\mu$m \cite{Lipp2022_2}, the average x-ray absorbed dose after the electron cascading in measurement with the 1.5-mm Si attenuator was estimated to be on the order of 0.01 eV/atom, which is two orders of magnitude smaller than the predicted damage threshold for Si \cite{Medvedev2015, MedvedevPRB2019}.
 From the average diffraction image, we calculated the one-dimensional diffraction intensity profile ($I_{low}(2\theta)$) by azimuthal integration.
 Next, we reduced the attenuator thickness (0.5 mm or 1.0 mm) or removed the attenuator and measured the single-shot diffraction intensity profile at the same sample position, $I_{high}(2\theta)$.
 The measurement at low and high x-ray intensities was repeated for different positions.
 We extracted and analyzed the dataset of $I_{high}(2\theta)$ measured with specific peak intensity ($(4.6\pm1.2) \times 10^{19}$ W/cm$^2$ (without attenuator), $(3.5\pm0.9) \times 10^{18}$ W/cm$^2$ (Si 0.5 mm attenuator), and $(2.8\pm0.7) \times 10^{17}$ W/cm$^2$ (Si 1.0 mm attenuator)) and those of $I_{low}(2\theta)$ measured at the same sample positions.
 For each attenuator condition, the data for $\sim$500 different sample positions were extracted.
 After being normalized by the pulse energy, $I_{high}(2\theta)$ and $I_{low}(2\theta)$ were averaged over different positions.
 Hereafter, we simply refer to these averaged diffraction intensity profiles as diffraction intensity profiles at high and low peak intensities.

 Figures 2 (a)-(c) show diffraction intensity profiles at high peak intensities ($(2.8\pm0.7) \times 10^{17}$, $(3.5\pm0.9) \times 10^{18}$, $(4.6\pm1.2) \times 10^{19}$ W/cm$^2$) and corresponding diffraction intensity profiles at low peak intensities ($\sim2.1\times10^{16}$ W/cm$^2$).
 Here we placed a 0.4-mm-thick aluminum plate in front of the detector for the measurement shown in Fig. 2 (a), while we selected a 0.6-mm-thick plate for the measurements shown in Figs. 2(b) and 2(c).
 The background for the diffraction intensity profiles at high and low x-ray intensity conditions was in excellent agreement, indicating that normalization by the pulse energy went well.
 As seen from Figs. 2(a) and 2(b), the diffraction intensity profiles at the peak intensities of $(2.8\pm0.7) \times 10^{17}$ W/cm$^2$ and $(3.5\pm0.9) \times 10^{18}$ W/cm$^2$ are almost the same as that at low x-ray intensity.
 This result proves that the XFEL pulses with the intensities of up to $10^{18}$ W/cm$^2$ do not change the atomic scattering factors and the degree of atomic disordering during the x-ray exposure, validating damage-free protein crystallography using microfocused XFEL pulses (typical intensity and fluence are 10$^{17}$ W/cm$^2$ and 10$^3$ J/cm$^2$, respectively), which is routinely performed at XFEL facilities \cite{Schlichting2015, Barends2022}.